-- Insights into different anthropological approaches to issues of health and healing around the world
+- different anthropological approaches to key issues of health and healing around the world

-- Understanding medical anthropology as a subfield of general anthropology, its history and its ties into general anthropological themes.
+- medical anthropology as a subfield of general anthropology, its history and its ties into general anthropological themes

-- Appreciating medical anthropology as a tool of social and political critique
+- the role of medical anthropology as a tool of social and political critique

-- Familiarity with key current authors and texts in medical anthropology
+- compare key current authors and texts in medical anthropology

-- Capability to use recent theoretical approaches to study issues of health and disease globally
+- discuss recent theoretical approaches to study issues of health and disease globally

-- Ability to critically investigate aspects of health policies and practices
+- critically analyse aspects of health policies and practices